f5devcentral/f5-agility-labs-sslviz/docs/class4/labinfo.rst

    the BIG-IP GUI.
 Within your assigned lab lookup the IP, open new tab and goto https://<assigned_IP>

-   The following information is based on our custom :bred:`UDF` blue print "SSL Orchestrator 7.1 Lab".
+   The following information is based on our custom :bred:`UDF` blue print named :bred:`Agility 2020 - Essential SSL Visibility with SSLO`.

 -  **Client side VLAN and subnet are pre-defined** - this is the VLAN that an internal client connects to for outbound traffic flows.
 SSLO